MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

     - Repeat for Enterprise Cloud Print service
     - Repeat for native app
-    - The three applications should be displayed under App registrations
+    - The three applications should be displayed under **App registrations**

     ![AAD App Registration 3](../media/hybrid-cloud-print/AAD-AppRegistration-AllApps.png)

-2. Expose API
+2. Expose API for the 2 Web applications
-    - While still in the App registrations blade, click on the Mopria Discovery Service app, select **Expose an API**, then click on **Set** next to Application ID URI
+    - While still in the **App registrations** blade, click on the Mopria Discovery Service app, select **Expose an API**, then click on **Set** next to Application ID URI

     ![AAD Expose API 1](../media/hybrid-cloud-print/AAD-AppRegistration-Mopria-ExposeAPI.png)